best things to do in Monaco

 Oceanographic Museum, Monaco

-Playing host to some 2000 vibrant, playful, and sometimes a little intimidating species, the Monaco Oceanographic Museum is a surefire delight for adults and kids alike.
+Playing host to some 2000 vibrant, playful, and sometimes a little intimidating species, the Monaco Oceanographic Museum and Aquarium is a surefire delight for adults and kids alike.

 Sittin on the iconic Monaco Rock, just behind vibrant Old Town, the century-old museum not only displays some of the most beautiful and rare marine specimens on the planet through exhibits like the 6-meter-high shark lagoon and adorable Turtle Island, but also offers unique educational experiences and guided tours.